roycetech/applescript-core/README.md

 ### Technologies/Libraries

-[ ] Why you used the technologies you used
-Include Links
 * Script Editor - The default AppleScript editor that comes with macOS.
 * plutil - A command-line utility that comes with macOS for accessing property list files that is a more performant than the Finder application.
 * PlistBuddy - For accessing dictionary contents in a plist.